GJones81/grocery-gopher/README.md

 node index.js
 ...

-### 10. Delete the origin that points to the boilerplate repository
+### 10. Delete the origin that points to the grocery-gopher repository

 If we run this command:
 ...sh
 git remote -v
 ...

-It will show 'origin' as being hooked up to the boilerplate repository.
+It will show 'origin' as being hooked up to the grocery-gopher repository.
 We want a fresh repository instead, so let's delete the origin remote:

 ...sh